winesapOS/winesapOS/UPGRADES.md

 - Change Linux LTS to be based on Linux 6.18.
 - Change hostname to be unique.
 - Change display manager from Simple Desktop Display Manager (SDDM) to Plasma Login Manager (PLM).
+- Remove Plasma 5 packages in favor of Plasma 6.

 ## 4.4.0 to 4.5.0